 Looking to obtain a Brazil Visa?
 Or maybe you are just looking for the Brazilian Consulate NYC?
-For those wanting to travel to Brazil, it is a requirement that a valid passport and valid Brazil visa be obtained before traveling to Brazil as Brazil do not have a visa on arrival service.
-The exact requirements that have to be met are determined by the type of visa that a person needs to obtain below we have described each type of visa services a U.S. citizen might need.
+For those wanting to travel to Brazil, it is a requirement that a valid passport and valid Brazil visa be obtained before traveling to Brazil, as Brazil does not have a visa-on-arrival service.
+The exact requirements that have to be met are determined by the type of visa that a person needs to obtain.
+Below, we have described each type of visa service a U.S. citizen might need.

-Applications are accepted by mail, in person and courier such as paid companies or family members, and the applicant will have to submit proof of residence.
-If a person prefers, it is possible to apply for a Brazil visa in person.
+Applications are accepted by mail, in person, and by courier, such as paid companies or family members, and the applicant will have to submit proof of residence.
+If a person prefers, it is possible to apply for a Brazilian visa in person.

 Furthermore, if a person wants a friend or family member to apply for them, this is possible too.
-Lastly, a Brazil visa expediting company can complete the application process for a person, and this includes travel agents too.
+Lastly, a Brazil visa expediting company can complete the application process for a person, including travel agents.